JohnTarhan/100-days-of-python/README.md

 # 100-days-of-python

-This repository contains completed projects from the Udemy 100 Days of Python course
+This repository contains completed projects from the 100 Days of Python course on Udemy: https://www.udemy.com/course/100-days-of-code